bgplab/bgplab/docs/basic/0-frrouting.md

 ## To Sudo Or Not to Sudo {#sudo}

-The _vtysh_ usually has to run as the **root** user, so you should start it with the `sudo vtysh` command.
+The _vtysh_ usually needs to run as the **root** user, so you should start it with `sudo vtysh`.
 Unfortunately, things are never as simple as they look:

-* When using SSH, you log into Cumulus Linux or FRRouting virtual machines as a regular user (user *vagrant* in _netlab_-created labs) and have to use the `sudo` command to start _vtysh_.
+* When using SSH, you log into FRRouting virtual machines as a regular user (user *vagrant* in _netlab_-created labs) and have to use the `sudo` command to start _vtysh_.
-* Cumulus Linux and FRR containers run as the **root** user, and you connect to them as the **root** user with the `docker exec` or `netlab connect` commands[^WIDUW].
-When working with containers, you can start _vtysh_ without using the `sudo` command.
+* FRR containers run as the **root** user, and you connect to them as the **root** user with the `docker exec` or `netlab connect` commands[^WIDUW].
+Start _vtysh_ without using the `sudo` command when working with containers[^NSF]
-* You can execute `sudo vtysh` as a root user on Cumulus Linux containers but not within an FRR container.
-The FRR container does not include the `sudo` command.

 [^WIDUW]: When in doubt, use the **whoami** command.

+[^NSF]: The FRR container does not include the `sudo` command.

 **Long story short:**

-* Use `sudo vtysh` whenever possible to burn it into your muscle memory.
+* Use `sudo vtysh` on virtual machines using FRRouting suite
-* Use `vtysh` if you use FRRouting containers as the lab devices.
+* Use `vtysh` on FRRouting containers

 ## Using Output Filters

 Unlike many other network operating systems, FRR `vtysh` does not have output filters.
-You probably don't need them as you'll be running FRR on top of a Unix-like operating system that supports pipes, but it might be a bit convoluted to use `vtysh` in a pipe.
+You probably don't need them, as you'll be running FRR on a Unix-like operating system that supports pipes, but using `vtysh` in a pipe might be a bit convoluted.

 To use the `vtysh` output in a pipe, you have to execute `vtysh` and get the results of a **show** command in a single command: